Vietnam.vn - Nền tảng quảng bá Việt Nam

 The unnamed source said security experts did not treat the incident as a cyberattack.
 Meanwhile, France's national cybersecurity agency ANSSI said there was no evidence that the incident was the result of a cyberattack.
 ANSSI said several teams of experts had been mobilized to determine the cause of the incident and support affected agencies and organizations in France.

-According to Downdetector.com - a website specializing in reporting internet service failures, there have been reports of increased disruptions to services at Visa - a US multinational financial services corporation, security services provided by the US company ADT, online retail services Amazon as well as a series of airlines around the world.
+According to Downdetector.com - a website that specializes in reporting internet service failures, there have been reports of increased disruptions to services at Visa - a US multinational financial services corporation, security services provided by the US company ADT, online retail services Amazon as well as a series of airlines around the world.
 In the US, the US Federal Aviation Administration (FAA) said that the country's airlines including United Airlines, American Airlines, along with Delta and Allegiant have had to temporarily suspend flights.

 Airlines, rail and TV stations in the UK were disrupted by a computer glitch.
 Amsterdam's Schiphol Airport said the outage had also had a major impact on flights to and from what is considered one of Europe's busiest.